 Applicants must enter all information requested.
-The Application Cover Page must bear original signatures from the Applicant's representative who is authorized to bind the Applicant.
-A hard copy/paper Application Cover Page must be submitted to the Point of Contact, either mailed with a postmark on or before the deadline, or hand delivered on or before the deadline, which is May 3, 2013, 5 PM C.T.
+The Application Cover Page must bear signatures from the Applicant's representative who is authorized to bind the Applicant.
+An electronic copy of the Application Cover Page must be submitted via email to Perkins@thecb.state.tx.us on or before the deadline, which is May 16, 2014, 5:00 PM C.T.

-The original signatures on the Application Cover Page signify an Applicant's compliance with all Grant provisions listed in this RFA.
+The signatures on the Application Cover Page signify an Applicant's compliance with all Grant provisions listed in this RFA.